4GeeksAcademy/cybersecurity-syllabus/00-prework/introduction-to-cybersecurity.md

 ## What can they do with my data?

 Data identifies you as a unique individual.
 You are the only person in the world with your fingerprints (biometric data), the numbers on your bank card are also unique, as well as your phone number, email, and your country's identification number.
 If this information is compromised, you could be in serious trouble.
-A malicious hacker could use your information to impersonate you and open a bank account in your name, apply for loans, or social assistance, make purchases, or use your identity to harass others online and commit crimes on your behalf.
+A malicious hacker could use your information to impersonate you and open a bank account in your name, apply for loans, or social assistance, make purchases, or use your identity to harass others online and commit crimes on your name.
 They could even extort you to gain some benefit.
 The loss of confidentiality of your information has personal, reputational, and economic consequences for you.

 A common form of information theft is **phishing**, a cyberattack that you have already encountered.
 If you can't detect it, phishing has characteristics that you can identify if you pay attention.